 AND

-MISSISSIPPI DELTA ENERGY AGENCY
+MISSISSIPPI DELTA ENERGY AGENCY,

+CLARKSDALE PUBLIC UTILITIES COMMISSION

+OF THE CITY OF CLARKSDALE, MISSISSIPPI, AND

+THE PUBLIC SERVICE COMMISSION OF YAZOO CITY

+OF THE CITY OF YAZOO CITY, MISSISSIPPI

-This Interconnection and Operating Agreement (“Agreement”), dated as of , is entered into, by and between Entergy Services, Inc. (“Entergy Services”), acting as agent for Entergy Arkansas, Inc., a corporation organized and existing under the laws of the State of Arkansas; Entergy Gulf States, Inc., a corporation organized and existing under the laws of the States of Louisiana and Texas; Entergy Louisiana, Inc., a corporation organized and existing under the laws of the State of Louisiana; Entergy Mississippi, Inc., a corporation organized and existing under the laws of the State of Mississippi; and Entergy New Orleans, Inc., a corporation organized and existing under the laws of the State of Louisiana (collectively the “Provider”), and Mississippi Delta Energy Agency (“MDEA”) a joint action agency organized and existing under the laws of the State of Mississippi, composed of the Clarksdale Public Utilities Commission of the City of Clarksdale, Mississippi (“Clarksdale”) and the Public Service Commission of Yazoo City of the City of Yazoo City Mississippi (“Yazoo City”) (collectively, the “Customer”).
+This Interconnection and Operating Agreement (“Agreement”), dated as of , is entered into by and between Entergy Services, Inc. (“Entergy Services”), acting as agent for Entergy Arkansas, Inc., a corporation organized and existing under the laws of the State of Arkansas; Entergy Gulf States, Inc., a corporation organized and existing under the laws of the States of Louisiana and Texas; Entergy Louisiana, Inc., a corporation organized and existing under the laws of the State of Louisiana; Entergy Mississippi, Inc., a corporation organized and existing under the laws of the State of Mississippi; and Entergy New Orleans, Inc., a corporation organized and existing under the laws of the State of Louisiana (collectively the “Provider”), and the following parties: (1) Mississippi Delta Energy Agency (“MDEA”) a joint action agency organized and existing under the laws of the State of Mississippi, composed of the Clarksdale Public Utilities Commission of the City of Clarksdale, Mississippi (“Clarksdale”) and the Public Service Commission of Yazoo City of the City of Yazoo City Mississippi (“Yazoo City”); (2) Clarksdale; and (3) Yazoo City (collectively, the “Customer”).
 Provider and Customer may be referred to individually as a “Party” and collectively as the “Parties”.

 RECITALS